-1. Yakima County will provide a quarterly list of erosion and sediment control BMP training opportunities on the RSMP website.
+1. Yakima County will provide a quarterly list of erosion and sediment control BMP training opportunities on the regional stormwater website.
 Sources will include the internet, social media, and newsletters.
-2. Co-permittees will provide information they receive on training opportunities through professional contacts or other sources.
+2. Regional permittees will provide information they receive on training opportunities through professional contacts or other sources.